 Middle and Upper School

 Episcopal offers four languages to Middle and Upper School students: Chinese, French, Latin, and Spanish.
-Because Munnerlyn campus students are expected to study three levels of a language to meet graduation requirements,* Choosing a language to study is an important decision.
-Students are encouraged to carefully consider their language choice by speaking with an advisor or language instructor.
+Because Munnerlyn campus students are expected to study three levels of a language to meet graduation requirements,* choosing a language to study is an important decision.
+For this reason, students are exposed to all four languages in the Exploring Languages classes offered in 6th grade so that they can make an informed decision on the language they wish to pursue starting their 7th-grade year.
+Additionally, students are encouraged to carefully consider their language choice by speaking with an advisor or language instructor.
 Episcopal requires foreign language to expand students’ world views and to encourage their development of a global perspective.
 Knowing a foreign language also provides a competitive edge and broadens career opportunities in today’s global economy.
 In addition, studies have shown that studying a foreign language improves a student's math and verbal scores on the SAT and GRE tests and develops strong cognitive and critical thinking skills.
 International travel opportunities through Episcopal’s Global Learning Institute are an important part of the school’s language experience.

 With more than 955 million native speakers and 200 million non-native speakers -- or 14.4% of the world’s population -- Mandarin Chinese is the most spoken language in the world.
 Episcopal challenges Chinese language students to learn the vocabulary, the grammar, and the syntax of the language, including the study of the Chinese characters, the role of the Pinyin writing system, and the ability to write Chinese characters.
 Through different teaching techniques, such as group and partner work, TPRS (Teaching Proficiency through Reading and Storytelling), listening and reading activities, students fully develop their skills in the language.
 They gain an understanding and appreciation of the world’s oldest continuing culture by studying Chinese philosophy, religion, art, and Chinese cuisine.
 Students may also have the opportunity to travel to China during the summer time through ESJ’s Global Learning Institute.